AdamFP/AdColony-iOS-SDK/README.md

 iOS 10
 ----------------------------------
-iOS 10 has introduced one change that will affect your integration of our 2.6.2 SDK.
+iOS 10 has introduced one change that will affect your integration of our SDKs.
 Please refer to our [integration instructions](https://github.com/AdColony/AdColony-iOS-SDK/wiki/Xcode-Project-Setup) for details.

 To Download:
 ----------------------------------